lindeskar/tf-class-intermediate/README.md

 ### 05 - Add alternate provider

-Add an alternate provider with a different region set, and create a resource using it. *(Exercise does not make sense for GCP, as this only sets the __default__ region.)*
+Add an alternate provider with a different default project, and create a bucket using it.